humanitec-architecture/resource-packs-azure/examples/blob-storage/README.md

 # Example: azure-blob resource based on Azure Blob Storage

+## Configuration

-This example configures a [azure-blob](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#azure-blob) Resource Definition using Azure Blob Storage, with two different access policies:
+This example configures an [azure-blob](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#azure-blob) and an [azure-blob-account](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#azure-blob-account) Resource Definition to enable workloads to use Azure Blob Storage.

+The `azure-blob-account` represent the Azure Storage Account and is shared across all workloads.

+Workloads can use the `azure-blob` resource type to request Azure Storage Containers with two different access policies:

 * `basic-admin` (full access)
 * `basic-read-only` (read-only access)

-Those Resource Definitions can be used in your Score file using:
+From Score requesting a Azure Storage Container with full access looks like:

 ```yaml
 resources: